Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 CW - Fixed flickering effect of map and started work on BattleUI HW - Continued work on BattleUI and found an updated csv with pokemon data

+### 5/31/23 - 6/1/23

+HW - continued working on BattleUI and finished a few buttons, flickering, and started fighting buttons

+### 6/2 - 6/4

+HW -